Zuehlke/software-engineering-corner/drafts/web_dev_tools.md

 It can create simple animations and clickable prototypes and supports cloud collaboration.
 The only downside is that it is only available for Mac.

 ### Feature overview
-#### Vector editing
-Sketch's vector tools are pixel-perfect and precise, specifically for high-quality graphic design.
+- Sketch's vector tools are pixel-perfect and precise, specifically for high-quality graphic design.
 It makes it simpler to craft detailed icons and illustrations.

-#### Artboards
-Artboards allows designers to create multiple boards into a single sketch file, streamlining the web page and iOS app design process by organizing different screens and states efficiently.
+- Artboards allow designers to create multiple boards into a single sketch file, streamlining the web page and iOS app design process by organizing different screens and states efficiently.
 It also provides scrolling artboards that simulate the scrolling experience of web pages and iOS interfaces, helping create realistic prototypes and mockups.

-#### Symbols
-Symbols in Sketch enable reusable elements, such as buttons and icons, ensuring consistency across the designed web application or mobile design.
+- Symbols in Sketch enable reusable elements, such as buttons and icons, ensuring consistency across the designed web application or mobile design.
 At the same time, it allows rapid updates across multiple instances.

-#### CSS Export
-It is possible to generate CSS code from design elements directly, speeding up the transition from design to development.
+- CSS can be generated directly from design elements, speeding up the transition from design to development.

-#### Collaboration features
-Sketch supports real-time collaboration, which allows the team members to work together synchronously on the same sketch file and enhances workflow efficiency.
+- Sketch supports real-time collaboration, which allows the team members to work together synchronously on the same sketch file and enhances workflow efficiency.

-#### Plugins
-Its extensive plugin ecosystem is user-friendly and can fulfill specific design needs, from automating repetitive tasks to integrating with social media platforms.
+- The extensive plugin ecosystem is user-friendly and can fulfill specific design needs, from automating repetitive tasks to integrating with social media platforms.

-#### Export options
-Sketch's export options are robust, allowing designers to output designs in multiple formats, resolutions, and configurations, which is crucial when preparing designs for web pages, apps, and social media.
+- Sketch's export options are robust, allowing designers to output designs in multiple formats, resolutions, and configurations, which is crucial when preparing designs for web pages, apps, and social media.

-#### Integrations
-It integrates with other tools like InVision, Zeplin, and Jira.
+- It integrates with other tools like InVision, Zeplin, and Jira.
 It provides an API, which allows custom plugin development to expand its functionalities further.
 A wide range of available add-ons can significantly extend the utility, enabling users to integrate with additional services and automate various aspects of the design flow.